 - Substantial amount of beta-glucans to help enhance the immune system

-- Powerful anti-inflammatory and antioxidant compounds that help reduce oxidative stress
+- Powerful anti-inflammatory and antioxidant compound that help reduce oxidative stress

 Servings per container:

 Mógū recommends a minimum of 2.5 grams a day.
 For optimal effects and to reflect the dosage given in research studies, Mógū recommends a daily dosage of 5 grams (about 1 teaspoon).